igor-rodrigues-ss/validathon/README.md

 # Validathon

-## Library for data validation customizable and able to raise external exceptions.
+## Customizable utility for data validation recursive in dictionary with injection of exceptions.